 UCPath stands for UC Payroll, Accounting, Timekeeping, HR and replaced the previous PPS payroll system.
 Used by Business & Financial Services, Academic Personnel, and HR, UCPath enables standardization of approximately 100 payroll, benefits, finance/GL integration, absence management, compensation, and human resources processes across UC campuses and medical centers.

-UCSB UCPath Operational Data Storage (ODS) provides access to UCPath Human Capital Management's (HCM) human resources and payroll data for reporting purposes or for data interfaces to other campus operational systems.
+The UCSB UCPath Operational Data Store (ODS) provides access to UCPath Human Capital Management's (HCM) human resources and payroll data for reporting purposes or for data interfaces to other campus operational systems.

 The Wifi section includes information about eduroam and visitor network connection.